Taj West End Bangalore

-Taj West End is a five-star hotel in Bengaluru, India.
-It is a heritage hotel in Bengaluru.
+Taj West End is a five-star heritage hotel in Bengaluru, India.
 Classified under the Taj Group's business hotels section, the 133-year-old hotel is considered the oldest hotel in the city.

 History

 In 1887, a British woman named Mrs. Bronson started a boarding house with 10 beds.
 As the popularity of the first hotel in the city grew, it began to expand.
 In 1912, the place changed hands, with Spencer's buying it for a princely Rs.4,000.
 Decades later, in 1984, it was sold again, to the management of what is now the Taj West End.